romosch/dfwriter/README.md

 # dfwriter

  is a Go package providing a distributed file-based log writer.
-It relies on file-locking and POSIX atomic file-descriptor writes to log to a single file from multiple processes without interleaving, and thread-safe rotation.
+Provided the underlying file-system supports it, dfwriter relies on file-locking and POSIX atomic file-descriptor writes to log to a single file from multiple processes without interleaving, and thread-safe rotation.

 ## Features

 - Automatic log rotation when the file exceeds a configurable size limit
 - Configurable number of backup log files to retain
 - Optional prefix for each log line
-- Optional file-level locking for safe concurrent writes and rotation
+- Optional file-level locking for safe concurrent writes and rotation from several hosts

 ## Installation